IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 The final *type* we need to define as part of a contract model tells the framework what *actions* to include in generated tests.
-This is defined as another associated datatype of the ``ContractModel`` class, and in this case, we will just need actions to invoke the two contract
+This is defined as another associated datatype of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class, and in this case, we will just need actions to invoke the two contract
 endpoints: